 There has been so much hype and talk about the security of our southern border and keeping people out, but who is paying attention to the people fleeing at our northern border?
 Answer: the residents of Champlain, NY.

 Champlain is a rural Upstate NY town on the border with Canada.
 Its population floats right around 5,700.
 Roxham Road, about four miles from the center of Champlain, leads almost all the way to the Canadian border.
-This little road in this little town has become the hot spot for Muslim immigrants looking to get out.
+This little road in this little town has become the hot spot for Muslim immigrants looking to get out of the US and into Canada.
 One taxi driver told The New York Times that "in recent weeks, riders have been asking him — two, three, sometimes as many as seven times a day — to bring them to the end of Roxham Road."

 Most of these migrants are originally from Muslim majority countries like Turkey and Yemen.
 Most of them are seeking asylum.
 The taxi driver who spoke to The Times heard stories from his passengers about being afraid to return home, being afraid to stay in the US, and being afraid of what would happen once they got to Canada.

-This new traffic has not got unnoticed.
+This new traffic has not gone unnoticed.
 The residents of Champlain have been observing the families arriving by taxi.
-Families are then dropped off where the road ends and the trek through the snow and across the border begins.
+Taxis then drop off families where the road ends and the trek through the snow and across the border begins.
 An increase in taxi traffic along a rural road like this is obvious to the people who live there.

 Another rural spot seeing an uptick in immigrants traveling through on their way to the Canadian border is Noyes, Minnesota.
 Emerson (population: 700), on the Canadian side, is familiar with people crossing the border without legal authorization.
 Just like in Champlain though, the increase in traffic since Trump was elected has been apparent.
 Emerson police and immigration officials, worried about the dangerously cold and snowy conditions, have had to plan for increases in arriving immigrants.

 The trek through rurality during these winter months is not an easy one.
-Unfortunately, many refugees no longer feel that the United States is a refuge.
+Unfortunately, many refugees no longer feel that the United States is a refuge, and it's a journey they are willing to make.